-The Public Arts Committee (Committee) serves as an advisory body to the Community Services Commission.
+The Public Arts Committee (Committee) serves as an advisory body to the Community Services Commission (Commission).
 The Committee's purpose is to provide input regarding the needs of the community pertaining to arts and cultural programs.
 The Committee also advises on the creation of the Public Arts Master Plan and serves as a recommending Committee per the Public Arts Program Policy on matters pertaining to evaluation of solicited and unsolicited Public Art Proposals (permanent or temporary murals, sculptures, statues, structures, or installations intended for outdoor public display).

 The Committee is made up of five voting members, each member appointed by the City Council, including the Mayor.
-All Committee members serve at the will of their respected Councilmember for the entirety of their term.
+All Committee members serve at the will of their respective Councilmember for the entirety of their term.
+Per Committee Bylaws, Attachment 1, the Committee meets guarterly on the third Thursday of designated months.